Income from Fees on Nonsufficient Funds and Overdraft Charges

 Annual Reports Publication

-Please refer to the FAQs below for more information.
+Please refer to the FAQs below or contact Marilyn Davis at marilyn.davis@dfpi.ca.gov (banks) or Kim-Phuong Hoang at kim-phuong.hoang@dfpi.ca.gov (credit unions) for more information.

 1) How will we report the required information?

-On December 30th, we sent an email with a report link to the designated email address of each reporting institution.
-The email was sent from the survey@dfpi.ca.gov email address.
+On December 29th, we sent an email with a unique report (survey) link to the designated email address of each reporting institution.
+The email was sent from survey@dfpi.ca.gov.
 The link goes to a web form on the FORM.com website which each reporting institution will complete and submit.

 This reporting requirement only applies to state-chartered banks and credit unions.
-If the reporting requirement applies to your institution and an email was not received, please email the respective contact person.
+If the reporting requirement applies to your institution but you have not received an email with a report link, please email Marilyn Davis at marilyn.davis@dfpi.ca.gov (banks) or Kim-Phuong Hoang at kim-phuong.hoang@dfpi.ca.gov (credit unions) for more information.

 Yes.
 A response is required for all applicable institutions, even if the fees are not charged.
 Each institution will need to attest to the accuracy of the reported information.